bobdavies2000/OpenCVB/README.md

     -   NOTE: StereoLabs requires an NVIDIA card with CUDA.
 -   For the Mynt Eye D 1000 camera, download the SDK from:
     -   <https://mynt-eye-d-sdk.readthedocs.io/en/latest/sdk/install_win_exe.html>
+    -   Mynt Eye cameras are no longer in production and don’t get much testing.
--   For the Orbbec 335L camera, the Update_All.bat file has downloaded and prepared the SDK but it is also necessary to download the proprietary binaries from here:
+-   For the Orbbec 335L camera, the Update_All.bat downloaded and prepared the SDK but it is also necessary to download the proprietary binaries from here:
     -   https://github.com/orbbec/OrbbecSDK/releases

 Edit “Cameras/CameraDefines.hpp” file to add OpenCVB’s support for StereoLabs Zed 2 or Mynt Eye D 1000 or Orbbec 335L support.